Police: Multiple people killed at Colorado supermarket

 Bentz said he jumped off a loading dock out back to escape and that younger people were helping older people off of it.

-Boulder police had told people to shelter in place amid a report of an “armed, dangerous individual” about 3 miles (5 kilometers) away from the grocery store but later lifted it and police vehicles were seen leaving the residential area near downtown and the University of Colorado.
-They had said they were investigating if that report was related to the shooting at the supermarket but said at the evening news conference that it wasn’t related.
+Police had told people to shelter in place amid a report of an “armed, dangerous individual” about 3 miles (5 kilometers) away from the grocery store but said at the news conference later that it wasn’t related to the shooting.

-The FBI said it’s helping in the investigation at the request of Boulder police.
+The FBI said it’s helping in the investigation at the request of police.

 White House press secretary Jen Psaki tweeted that President Joe Biden had been briefed on the shooting.